akeneo/pim-api-docs/content/akeneo-event-platform/key-platform-behaviors.md

 Here are the errors type that decrease the success rate:

-The following error types decrease the success rate:

 - `5XX Server Error` HTTP statuses
-- `429 Too Many Requests` http statuses (while the minimum rate threshold is exceeded)
+- `429 Too Many Requests` HTTP statuses (while the minimum rate threshold is exceeded)
 - `4xx Client Error Response` HTTP status

 When the platform suspends your subscription, a notification will be sent to the technical email address you provided, along with contextual information about the suspension.

-::: panel-link Now that you know the basic concepts, let's get started!
-[Next](/akeneo-event-platform/getting-started.html)
+::: panel-link Let's see the API reference!
+[Next](/akeneo-event-platform/api-reference.html)
 :::